 After 15 interviews were conducted (9 students, 6 staff) and a questionnaire sent out (27 respondents), personas and user stories were created to summarize findings and help guide design and product development.
 This context allowed us to design with real end-users in mind and have a basis to discuss the relevance of proposed features.

 Traditionally, SingleWire’s technology has worked using Voice Over IP technology (and is integrated into most Cisco desktop phones), but there’s been a recent move to modernize the technology (because who has a desktop phone anymore, even in corporate settings), so a lot of SingleWire’s work is moving into the web and mobile space.
-We were tapped to help them think about this transition, as well as update the designs on some of their existing properties for web, mobile, and desktop.
+I helped them think about this transition, as well as update the designs on some of their existing properties for web, mobile, and desktop.

-Specifically, SingleWire has a desktop notifier application for Windows and OSX to receive their broadcasts that needed an update.
+Specifically, SingleWire’s desktop notifier application for Windows and OSX needed an update.
 They also have a web dashboard which inherited a lot of legacy functionality from their VoIP phones that was no longer relevant and needed to be redesigned.
 Finally, SingleWire is in the process of developing an application to track users movements live during an incident to help direct respondents.